San Juan Island National Historical Park: Recreation

 The park encompasses 2,146 acres, divided between two sites American Camp on the south end of San Juan Island and English Camp on northwest side of the island.
 Entry to both areas is free, and both include visitor centers.
 American Camp has three mapped hiking trails, including one to the summit of Mount Finlayson.
 English Camp includes the Bell Point Trail, Young Hill Trail and Mitchell Hill Trail Network.
 American Camp includes South Beach on the Strait of Juan De Fuca, with views of the Olympic Mountains, and 4 July Beach on Griffin Bay.
 Both English and American Camps have kayak launches.

 Wildlife

 The American Camp prairie is home to the world's only viable population of the island marble butterfly (Euchloe ausonides insulana).
 The butterfly was thought to be extinct for 90 years before being rediscovered in 1998, and was listed as endangered in 2020.
 Bird species commonly spotted at American Camp include bald eagle, Harrier (bird), Harlequin duck, American goldfinch, Great horned owl and Osprey.
 Foxes are commonly spotted, especially on the American Camp prairie, where they prey on rabbits.
-Orca, humpback, and gray whale can be spotted on occasion from both parks.
+Orcas and humpback and gray whales can be spotted on occasion from both parks.